arthurfiorette/axios-cache-interceptor/docs/pages/request-id.md

 # Request id

-A good thing to know is that every request passed through this interceptor, has an id.
+Every request passed through this interceptor, has an id. **This doesn't mean its a UNIQUE ID**.

-**This does not mean that is a unique id**.
-The id is used in a number of ways, but the most important is to bind a request to its cache.
+Each request id are responsible for binding a request to its cache, for referencing (or invalidating) it later and to make the interceptor treat each request with the same id as the same request.

 The id generation is good enough to generate the same id for theoretically sames requests.
 A simple example is a request with `{ baseURL: 'https://a.com/', url: '/b' }` results to the same id with `{ url: 'https://a.com/b/' }`.

-Also, a custom id can be used to treat two requests as the same.
+> If you send two completely different requests with the same id, the interceptor will
+> treat them as the same request, sharing its cache and every other as.

 ```js #runkit
 const axios = require('axios');